No Man is an Island – Except Bergman

 Bergman Island Cult?

 Are there strange, horrible things going on under the calm surface?
-Is this actually a strange Bergman cult that will force the couple who go through a Bergmanesque Midsommar?
+Is this actually a strange Bergman cult that will force the couple to go through a Bergmanesque Midsommar?
 No such luck.
 We will merely follow the couple on their paths on the island.
-They don’t spend that much time together, which gives the local, Hampus, the opportunity to spend time with Chris.
+They don’t spend that much time together, which allows the local, Hampus to spend time with Chris.
 He offers her the chance to show the real Bergman stuff that the safari won’t show.
-For a long while, I wondered where the film is going or if it’s even going anywhere.
+For a long while, I wondered where the film was going or if it was even going anywhere.

 The Swedish Dispatch